liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 directory.
 This is the root directory extracted from the Liferay artifacts zip file.

-4. Create a `build.${USER_NAME}.properties` file (e.g.,
+4. Create a `build.$<USER_NAME>.properties` file (e.g.,
 `build.jblogs.properties`) in your *liferay-portal-maven-\<version\>* directory.
-In that properties file, specify values for `lp.maven.repository.id` and `lp.maven.repository.url` properties.
-These properties refer to your repository's ID and URL, respectively.
+In the new properties file, specify values for the properties `lp.maven.repository.id` and `lp.maven.repository.url`.
+These refer to your repository's ID and URL, respectively.

     Here are some example property values: